NBA Players

 Summary

 Shaquille O’Neal has become one of the most recognized names in sports.
 He has broken and set many records and standards in sports.
-His net worth combines his sports, television, music, and film career, which continues growing with him.
+His net worth combines his sports, television, music, and film career, which continues to grow with him.

 Introduction